-We are happy to announce the second year of the undergraduate research fellowship program that is being run by the Connecticut Institute for Brain and Cognitive Sciences (IBACS).
+We are happy to announce the third year of the undergraduate research fellowship program that is being run by the Connecticut Institute for Brain and Cognitive Sciences (IBACS).

+The opening date for submission of applications will be Monday, February 4, 2019, and the deadline will be 11:59 pm on Monday, February 18, 2019.
 The application process is being conducted in concert with the Office of Undergraduate Research (OUR).
 It is expected that applicants will be conducting research with IBACS faculty members, focusing on any research area associated with the IBACS mission.
 Faculty sponsors will need to supply a letter of recommendation.
-Applicants must fill out the online questionnaire (link to be sent in a future email), and also submit on to the website a relatively short research plan (maximum of 6,000 characters, approximately 3 pages) and a budget that explains in detail how the funds will be spent.
-The links for these are below.
+Applicants must fill out the online application, and also submit via the online application, a relatively short research plan (maximum of 6,000 characters, approximately 3 pages) and a budget that explains in detail how the funds will be spent.
+The application link and faculty recommendation link are listed below.
 It is recommended that the student first compose the research plan and budget using a word processing program, and then upload the final versions on to the website.

 THIS PROGRAM IS NOT MEANT TO PROVIDE DIRECT FINANCIAL SUPPORT TO STUDENTS.
 Instead, it is meant to provide support for the research.
 The account will be set up with the faculty sponsor after the award is given.
+The award will be for up to $1,000.
 The funding is meant to defray the research-related costs such as materials & supplies, minor equipment, software, animal or participant-related costs.
 The budget should reflect these expenditures.

-* The same student cannot apply for both the Fall and Spring grants, but a recipient of a Fall or Spring grant is eligible for the Summer grant program, provided that they are still a UCONN student at the time.
+Also, please remember that there will be Summer 2019 grants competition as well.
+If a student received a Fall 2018 IBACS grant, he/she cannot apply for the Spring grant, but recipients of a Fall or Spring grant are eligible for the Summer grant program, provided that they are still a UCONN student at the time.